You've Lost That Lovin' Feelin': Reception

 In other ads, Loog Oldham also coined a new term to describe the song, "Phil Spector's Wall of Sound", which Spector later registered as a trademark.

-Assessments by music writers were also highly positive.
+Assessments by later music writers were highly positive.
 Nick Logan and Bob Woffinden thought that the song might be "the ultimate pop record ... here [Spector's] genius for production truly bloomed to create a single of epic proportion ..."
 Richard Williams, who wrote the 1972 biography of Phil Spector Out of His Head, considered the song to be one of the best records ever made, while Charlie Gillett in his 1970 book The Sound of the City: The Rise of Rock and Roll wrote that "the ebb and flow of passion the record achieved had no direct equivalent."
 Mick Brown, author of a biography of Spector, Tearing Down the Wall of Sound, considered the song to be "Spector's defining moment" and his "most Wagnerian production yet – a funeral march to departed love".
 The opening line was said to be "one of the most familiar opening passages in the history of pop", and Vanity Fair described the song as "the most erotic duet between men on record".
 However, when it was first presented on the BBC television panel show Juke Box Jury in January 1965 upon its release in the UK, it was voted a miss by all four of its panelists, with one juror echoing Barry Mann's concerns by questioning if it was played at the right speed.

 There were initially reservations about the song from the radio industry; a common complaint was that it was too long, and others also questioned the speed of the song, and thought that the singer "keeps yelling".
 Some stations refused to play the song after checking its length, or after it had caused them to miss the news.
 The radio industry trade publication Gavin Report offered the opinion that "blue-eyed soul has gone too far".
 In Britain, Sam Costa, a DJ on the BBC Light Programme, said that The Righteous Brothers' record was a dirge, adding, "I wouldn't even play it in my toilet."
 However, despite the initial reservations, the song would become highly popular on radio.

 Brian Wilson of the Beach Boys heard the song and rang Mann and Weil in January 1965 to say: "Your song is the greatest record ever.
 I was ready to quit the music business, but this has inspired me to write again."
 Wilson later referred to the Beach Boys' 1966 song "Good Vibrations" as his attempt to surpass "You've Lost That Lovin' Feelin.
 Over the subsequent decades, he recorded numerous unreleased renditions of "You've Lost That Lovin' Feelin.
 One of them, recorded during the sessions for the 1977 album The Beach Boys Love You, was released on the 2013 compilation Made in California.

 Spector himself later rated the song as the pinnacle of his achievement at Philles Records.